 “To turn back, or else.”

 The military has its own version of urban legends, stories seldom recorded as part of official unit histories.
 Like all urban legends, they are passed on by word of mouth by someone who was ‘There.’
 The one that popped into Nathan’s mind upon hearing the message the transport’s pilot was relaying to him through his crew chief concerned the combat jump made by the 1st and 2nd Ranger battalions during the 1983 invasion of Granada.
-It tells of how the pilot of the lead aircraft, spooked by triple-A fire being thrown up by the forces defending Maurice Bishop International Airport was about to abort the jump when the battalion commander in the lead aircraft persuaded him it would be unwise to do so in a most direct, if unorthodox manner.
-Whether the story was true, and the method the ranger battalion commander had relied on to convince the pilot to continue on was accurate did not matter.
-Nor did the consequences Nathan imagined he’d suffer as a consequence of the actions he was contemplating.
+It tells of how the pilot of the lead aircraft, spooked by triple-A fire being thrown up by the forces defending Maurice Bishop International Airport, was about to abort the jump when the battalion commander in the lead aircraft persuaded him it would be unwise to do so in a most direct, if unorthodox manner.
+Whether the story was true and the method the ranger battalion commander had relied on to convince the pilot to continue on was accurate, did not matter.
+The consequences Nathan imagined he’d suffer as a consequence of the actions he was contemplating did not matter either.
 What was important was doing whatever it took to see that his battalion, or at least the part that was with him, made the jump.

 With his eyes firmly fixed on those of the crew chief, he snaked his right hand under the webbing of his parachute’s harness, unsnapped the strap securing his pistol in its holster, and drew it in a manner that was both obvious and deliberate.
 Holding it aloft next to his head with the muzzle pointed up so it was clearly visible to the crew chief, without ever taking his eyes off those of the crew chief, he cocked the hammer with his thumb.
 “Inform your pilot he will maintain a heading to the CARP and, when we reach it, give the signal to go.”